ionic-team/getting-started-iv-react/README.md

 </IonItem>
 ```

-Build and run the application now.
-When the user clicks the "Lock Vault" button, the "Session Data" will be cleared out and the "Vault is Locked" will show as true.
-Clicking "Unlock Vault" will cause "Vault is Locked" to show as false again.
-Notice that you can lock the vault then unlock it and get the session data back by clicking "Restore Session Data".
+When the user presses the "Lock Vault" button, the "Session Data" will be cleared out and the "Vault is Locked" will show as true.
+Pressing "Unlock Vault" will cause "Vault is Locked" to show as false again.
+Pressing "Restore Session Data" will both unlock a vault and get the session data back.

-In that last case, you didn't have to do anything to unlock the vault.
-That is because we are not using a type of vault that actually locks.
-As a matter of fact, with the `SecureStorage` type of vault, the vault will not automatically lock while the application is in the background.
+:::note::: Vaults created with the `SecureStorage` vault type _do not_ lock.
+Data stored within this type of vault are still encrypted at rest and can be restored between sessions.

-In a few sections we will explore different vault types further.
-But first we will begin exploring the `Device` API.
+In a few sections we will explore different vault types further, allowing us to test the ability to lock and unlock a vault.
+First, we will begin exploring the `Device` API.

 ## The `Device` API